Here's my personal Claude Code setup, refined over months of daily use across multiple projects. Last updated: April 2026.

 - Excalidraw: diagrams and technical schemas

-Result: push a carousel to Notion, check a Vercel deployment, run SQL on Supabase, or search an email.
+Result: push a carousel to Notion, check a Vercel deployment, run SQL on Supabase, search an email.
 Without leaving the terminal.

 My /code workflow, Prompt Discovery